Short Term Goals – Reunions!

 * I will keep my resentful comments about him not having to run a house, take care of kids and a dog, and have a full time job to myself (at least try to)!
 Rationally, I know that we have both had it hard and to compare would be crazy as it is truly like comparing apples and oranges but I do tend to get caught up in the who had it harder game and am going to work hard not to

 * I am a person that only feels relaxed when things are tidy and clean – I know on one level it is sad but it is me.
 I am going to work hard to not ‘lose my noodle’ when my husband begins to spread like a fungus all over the house.
 I am going to remind myself that it is three weeks and don’t want to spend them nagging about cleaning up.

 * Selfish “me time” – As I have said before, being selfish is not a horrible thing that you need to feel guilty about.
 I am going to have a selfish day before my husband comes home so that I am not burnt out and bugging him to give me time.
 I will still bug him to give me some time but I won’t be quite so desperate.

 A lot of my goals are either about being self aware or mentally preparing myself to share my life, our kids, the house and bed again (I still am waking up sprawled across it!).
 My ultimate piece of advice is to take some time to pamper yourself and think about what it is you want and don’t want before your family member comes home, be prepared to give up some things and set limits!

 For more information about our tips, books and resources go to: www.whileyouwereaway.org

-Filed under: Military Family Support - Tips from the 101 Tips books, Re-integration Tips | Tagged: family, military, military family, military life, reintegration, reunion, short term goals | Leave a comment »
+Filed under: Living My Own Advice, Military Family Support - Tips from the 101 Tips books, Re-integration Tips | Tagged: family, military, military family, military life, reintegration, reunion, short term goals | Leave a comment »